 The statutory requirement to deliver careers education to all students in Years 8 to 11 is met through careers education elements of the personal, social and health education and citizenship programme.

-Students participate in a series of standalone events throughout the year, organised by our careers leader.
-As well as the PSHE programme, we give students the opportunity to take part in a variety of careers events throughout the school year.
-Tutor time is utilised for pupils to complete Taster Day choices, virtual assemblies and take part in college talks, particularly during KS4.
+Students participate in a series of Enrichment days throughout the year, usually delivered by form tutors.
+As well as the PSHE (Enrichment) programme we give students the opportunity to take part in a variety of careers events throughout the school year.
+Tutor time is utilised for pupils to complete Taster Day choices and take part in college talks.